pagekite/PageKiteWatchdog/README.md

 will trigger a core dump (if the OS permits).
 The latest log files are then harvested and uploaded to the PageKite.net crash report URL.

+This script can probably be used as-is from root's crontab, on machines using the `pagekite.py` Debian package.
+Other setups will probably need to customize the restart logic and/or the kite-name detection code, at the very least.

 ### Design considerations